apache/tvm/docs/dev/relay_op_strategy.rst

 `Select Implementation from Op Strategy`_).

 The ``OpStrategy`` includes a list of ``OpSpecialization``.
-Each ``OpSpecialization`` contains a list of ``OpImplementation`` associated with a specialized condition (see ``SpecializedCondition`` definition in ``include/tvm/te/schedule.h``).
-The specialized condition can be null, indicating the implementations are generally applicable; otherwise, the implementations should only be used when the specialized condition is satisfied.
+Each ``OpSpecialization`` contains a list of ``OpImplementation`` associated with a ``SpecializedCondition`` (see definition in ``include/tvm/te/schedule.h``).
+The ``SpecializedCondition`` can be null, indicating the implementations are generally applicable;
+otherwise, the implementations are only considered when the specialized condition is satisfied. ``SpecializedCondition`` consists of a list of clauses defined in Tensor Expression in conjunctive normal form (CNF) and only supports conditions on tensor shapes.

 Last, a ``FTVMStrategy`` function is registered to each Relay operator.
 ``FTVMStrategy`` is a generic function (see ``include/tvm/target/generic_func.h``),